 The spine is made up of 33 individual bones (vertebrae) stacked on top of each other in 5 areas:

 A healthy spine, possessing all its normal curves, acts like a spring.
 Every time you increase the pressure on your body, the spine changes shape just like a spring.
-The muscles, ligaments (bands of flexible, fibrous connective tissue attaching bones to each other) and fascia act like guy wires on an antenna, supporting the curved column to reduce stress on the discs and vertebrae.
+The muscles, ligaments (bands of flexible, fibrous connective tissue attaching bones to each other) and fascia act like the guy wires on an antenna, supporting the curved column to reduce stress on the discs and vertebrae.

-What is the Neutral Spine?
+What is the neutral spine?

 What is Good Posture?

-I prefer to speak about “functional” posture as opposed to “good” or “ideal” posture.
+I prefer to speak about “functional” posture as opposed to “good or ideal” posture.
 Posture is not a static state.
-Your body is designed to move, therefore posture needs to be dynamic, and suited to you, the individual.
+Your body is designed to move, therefore posture needs to be dynamic and suited to you, the individual.
 Your posture should vary depending on your unique biology, how you’ve used your body, the time of day and what you are doing.
-If this sounds like I’m evading the question; it is because there is no “one good posture fits all” concept.
-Good posture for you may be bad for somebody else.
+If this sounds like I’m evading the question, it is because there is no “one good posture fits all’ concept.
+Good posture for you, may be bad for somebody else.
 Movement is the salve for your body, so sometimes it is OK to slouch for a bit, allowing some flexion in your spine, if you’ve been sitting upright for some time.

 In the studio, I encourage all of you to develop your body awareness, so that you can learn to feel and recognise when you have achieved functional posture.
 This involves being aware of:

 - your environment – for example the nature of the ground you are standing or walking on.

 - your sensory system – eyes and ears.

 - your proprioception – what feedback is your body giving you regarding the position of your joints and their tension?
 Are you moving or stationary?